Georg Wilhelm Friedrich Hegel: Subjective spirit

 Standing at the transition from nature to spirit, the role of the Philosophy of Subjective Spirit is to analyze "the elements necessary for or presupposed by such relations [of objective spirit], namely, the structures characteristic of and necessary to the individual rational agent."
 It does this by elaborating "the fundamental nature of the biological/spiritual human individual along with the cognitive and the practical prerequisites of human social interaction."

-This section, particularly its first part, contains various comments that, although commonplace in Hegel's day, we now recognize as racist.
-What could be said in Hegel's defense, if one wanted to defend him, is that for him it is climate, not race, that is the determining factor.
-According to Hegel, it is not racial characteristics, but the climactic conditions in which a people lives that variously limit or enable its capacity for free self-determination.
-Hegel is not a "scientific" racist because he believes that race is not destiny: any group could, in principle, improve and transform its condition by migrating to friendlier climes.
-It is clear, however, that the implications of these remarks we now recognize as racist are not likely to be definitively resolved—or at least not anytime soon.
+This section, particularly its first part, contains various comments that were commonplace in Hegel's day and can now be recognized as openly racist, such as unfounded claims about the "naturally" lower intellectual and emotional development of Black people.
+In his perspective, these racial differences are related to climate: according to Hegel, it is not racial characteristics, but the climactic conditions in which a people lives that variously limit or enable its capacity for free self-determination.
+He believes that race is not destiny: any group could, in principle, improve and transform its condition by migrating to friendlier climes.

 Hegel divides his philosophy of the subjective spirit into three parts: anthropology, phenomenology, and psychology.
 Anthropology "deals with 'soul', which is spirit still mired in nature: all that within us which precedes our self-conscious mind or intellect."
 In the section "Phenomenology", Hegel examines the relation between consciousness and its object and the emergence of intersubjective rationality.
 Psychology "deals with a great deal that would be categorized as epistemology (or 'theory of knowledge') today.
 Hegel discusses, among other things, the nature of attention, memory, imagination and judgement."

-Throughout this section, but especially in the Anthropology, Hegel appropriates and develops Aristotle's hylomorphic approach to what is today theorized as the mind-body problem: "The solution to the mind–body problem [according to this theory] hinges upon recognizing that mind does not act upon the body as cause of effects but rather acts upon itself as an embodied living subjectivity.
+Throughout this section, but especially in the Anthropology, Hegel appropriates and develops Aristotle's hylomorphic approach to what is today theorized as the mind–body problem: "The solution to the mind–body problem [according to this theory] hinges upon recognizing that mind does not act upon the body as cause of effects but rather acts upon itself as an embodied living subjectivity.
 As such, mind develops itself, progressively attaining more and more of a self-determined character."

-Its final section, Free Spirit, develops the concept of "free will," which is foundational for Hegel's philosophy of right.
+Its final section, Free Spirit, develops the concept of "free will", which is foundational for Hegel's philosophy of right.